-Fifth, the headquarters of military intelligence are located within a mile of the UCA and intelligence units were deployed along the highway adjacent to the UCA on the night of the murders.
+Fifth, the headquarters of military intelligence are located less than half a mile from the entrance to the UCA and intelligence units were deployed along the highway adjacent to the UCA on the night of the murders.
 Intelligence officers would had to have been deaf, blind or heavily sedated to have been unaware of the events at the UCA during the half hour they were going on.

 Finally, not long after the murders, Col. Guzman Aguilar was transferred to the post of military attache in Costa Rica, a country with no Army.
-He had served as head of intelligence for less than three months.
+He had served as head of intelligence for less than three moths.
 Captain Herrera was assigned to a unit in a conflictive zone and was soon killed.